-Dr Sue Shepherd explains the origins of the low FODMAP diet and the difference it’s making for sufferers of IBS.
+Dr Sue Shepherd explains the origins of the low FODMAP diet.

 Irritable bowel syndrome is very common, affecting approximately 15 per cent of the population – that’s one in seven people.
 It is a condition characterised by the symptoms of altered bowel habits, abdominal pain, excessive wind and abdominal bloating.

 These are symptoms that often people don’t like to talk about, but they can be very debilitating.
 In fact, IBS is the second most common reason why people have sick days from school or work.
 The symptoms can sometimes ruin people’s social lives – some people are too scared to eat out and travel.

 This is a very sad situation so I set out to make a change.
 I set out to identify what it is in foods that can trigger IBS symptoms in so many people.
 In 1999, I pieced together, much like a jigsaw puzzle, individual molecules that occur naturally in foods that I thought were possible triggers for IBS symptoms.

 I taught this diet to patients in my private practice, and it worked incredibly well – my patients told me their symptoms were now well controlled.
 This diet was what was later named the low FODMAP diet.

 To be sure that it really was effective, I undertook my PhD research to prove the efficacy of my diet in a high quality research study.
 In fact, I did a double-blinded, randomised, quadruple arm, placebo-controlled, rechallenge trial.
 This proved without a shadow of a doubt that FODMAPs were triggers for IBS.